-NOTE: Throughout the below CMS instructions, you will notice that some items are in italics.
+Note: Throughout the below CMS instructions, you will notice that some items are in italics.
 Noridian has used italics to emphasize certain points or provide additional clarification on items.

-Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required; however, these facilities must use the ABN for Part B items and services.
+Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required in order to shift potential financial liability to the beneficiary; however, these facilities must use the ABN for Part B items and services.

 The ABN must be reviewed with the beneficiary or his/her representative and any questions raised during that review must be answered before it is signed.
 The ABN must be delivered far enough in advance that the beneficiary or representative has time to consider the options and make an informed choice.
 Employees or subcontractors of the notifier may deliver the ABN.
 ABNs are never required in emergency or urgent care situations.
-Once all blanks are completed and the form is signed, a copy is given to the beneficiary or representative.
-In all cases, the notifier must retain a copy of the ABN delivered to the beneficiary on file.
+Once all blanks are completed and the form is signed, a copy should be given to the beneficiary or representative.
+And the notifier should retain a copy of the ABN delivered to the beneficiary on file.

 Completing the Notice